WEDDING PHOTOGRAPHER IN FRANCE

 PARIS

 The most romantic city in the world needs no introduction — but for wedding photography, it is endlessly rewarding.
 The architecture of the Marais, the sweeping views from the Tuileries, the golden stone of Place Vendôme, the quiet elegance of Palais-Royal, the Seine at golden hour — every corner offers something extraordinary.
 Paris is ideal for elopements, engagement sessions, and grand hotel celebrations.
-I have photographed a full wedding at The Westin Paris Vendôme, and I know the city’s most photogenic locations, from iconic landmarks to hidden courtyards that most visitors never find.
+I've photographed a full wedding at The Westin Paris Vendôme and know the city's most photogenic locations — from iconic landmarks to quiet courtyards off Rue de Rivoli that most visitors walk right past.

 PROVENCE